Anubias gracilis

 Anubias gracilis is a plant that was first mentioned in 1920 by Chevalier and thereafter validly described by Hutchinson and Dalziel in 1936.

 Distribution

-West Africa: Sierra Leone and Guinea.
+It is found in the Western Africa nations of Sierra Leone and Guinea.

 Description

 Its long-stalked medium-green leaves are spade-shaped and may grow to 12 in in length.

 Cultivation

 This plant grows best when only partially submersed and when not crowded by other plants.
 It requires a lot of nutrients, a loose, iron-rich substrate, and moderate-to-strong light.
 It prefers a temperature range of 22-26 degrees C (72-79 degrees F).
 It can be propagated by dividing the rhizome.